-- (1) One days leave for each month of employment in the first year of employment and four days bereavement/compassionate leave for each occasion. - (2) Fourteen days leave in the second, third and fourth years of employment and four days bereavement/compassionate leave for each occasion. - (3) 21 days leave in the fifth and subsequent years of employment and four days bereavement/compassionate leave for each occasion. - 7.2 (b) In all cases, personal leave is cumulative (any unused personal leave from one year carries over into the next).

-7.2 (c) Personal leave accrues for the purpose of being absent due to the illness or injury of the employee themselves (called sick leave) or because of illness or injury affecting the employee's immediate family or household member (as defined) such that they need care (called carer's leave).
-Each leave type is further defined in this section.
+- (1) One days leave for each month of employment in the first year of employment. - (2) Fourteen days leave in the second, third and fourth years of employment. - (3) 21 days leave in the fifth and subsequent years of employment. - 7.2 (b) In all cases, personal leave is cumulative (any unused personal leave from one year carries over into the next). - 7.2 (c) Personal leave accrues for the purpose of being absent due to the illness or injury of the employee themselves (called sick leave) or because of illness or injury affecting the employee's immediate family or household member (as defined) such that they need care (called carer's leave).
+Each leave type is further defined in this section. - 7.2 (d) A public holiday observed during any period of sick leave of an employee will not be regarded as part of the sick leave.